I’m considering transition. How can you help me?

 Hormone Replacement Therapy

 If you are interested in hormone replacement therapy, then you should typically start by seeing a gender therapist such as those listed under my Therapists section of my links or a therapist at Whitman-Walker Health.
 Whitman-Walker uses the informed consent protocol for HRT.

 Get Professional Help Growing out your Hair

-See SanDee in Fairfax City for help growing out your hair in a way that you can style in both guy and girl modes.
-My friends and clients rave to me about her and I have sat through a session while my friend, Tracy Lynn, got her first girl hair cut and style.
+For a private one-on-one salon experience, consider seeing SanDee in Fairfax City for help growing out your hair in a way that you can style in both guy and girl modes.
+Her discreet salon is by appointment only and decorated in pink and Old Hollywood.

 Best wishes on your journey!